Smooth $\mathbb{Q}$-homology planes satisfying the Negativity Conjecture: Construction of planar divisors

 \section{Construction of planar divisors}

-The results obtained so far allow us to conclude that every \QHP of log general type satisfying the Negativity Conjecture \ref{conj:negativity} is obtained by the tom Dieck--Petrie algorithm from certain arrangements $\pp\subseteq \P^{2}$ of lines and conics.
-We list these arrangements below.
-In each case, we count the isomorphism classes of pairs $(\P^2,\pp)$ with a given graph of $\pp$.
-This will allow us to count the number of isomorphism classes of $\Q$HPs with the same boundary graphs, hence to prove Corollary \ref{cor:uniq}\ref{item:n}.
+The results obtained so far allow us to conclude that all \QHPs of log general type satisfying the Negativity Conjecture \ref{conj:negativity} are obtained by the tom Dieck--Petrie algorithm from certain arrangements of lines and conics.
+Combinatorial types of the latter are listed in \tables.
+In this section, we construct arrangements realizing each combinatorial type, and count their number.
+The latter computation, summarized in Proposition \ref{prop:conf_uniq} below, will be important in the proof of Corollary \ref{cor:uniq}\ref{item:n}.
+Indeed, as we will see in Section \ref{sec:uniqueness}, different (marked) arrangements of the same type will yield different $\Q$HPs with the same weighted boundary graph (with the exception of tower \ref{def:F2_n1-cusp}, discussed in Examples \ref{ex:7} and \ref{ex:7_uniq}).

+To state Proposition \ref{prop:conf_uniq}, we recall technical definitions of a combinatorial type and a marking.
+Let $\pp\subseteq \P^2$ be an arrangement (also called: a configuration) of lines and conics.
+The \emph{combinatorial type} of $\pp$, see \cite[Remark 3]{ACT_Zariski-pairs}, is a pair $(\cC,\cS)$, where $\cC$ is the set of components of $\pp$, each decorated by its degree (either $1$ or $2$); and $\cS$ is the set of singular points of $\pp$, each decorated with the following data: a list of components meeting at that point, and for each pair of such components, their local intersection number.
+Note that since all components of $\pp$ are smooth, a decoration of a point $q\in \cS$ encodes the topological type of $\pp$ at $q$.
+We identify two combinatorial types $(\cC,\cS)$ and $(\cC',\cS')$ if there are bijections $\cC\cong \cC'$ and $\cS\cong \cS'$ which preserve decorations.
+This way, projectively equivalent configurations have the same combinatorial type.

+A \emph{marking} on a configuration $\pp$ is the choice of an order on each maximal subset of $\cS$ whose elements have the same decorations.
+We say that \emph{marked} configurations $\pp,\pp'$ are projectively equivalent if there is an automorphism of $\P^2$ which maps $\pp$ to $\pp'$ and preserves the marking.
+The reader might have in mind the following simple example, which will often appear as a sub-configuration of the ones constructed below.

+\begin{ex} Let $\ll_1$, $\ll_2$, $\ll_3$ be non-concurrent lines, let $\cc$ be a conic tangent to each of them, and let $\pp_0=\cc+\ll_1+\ll_2+\ll_3$.
+The configuration $\pp_0$ admits a unique (trivial) marking; and is uniquely determined, up to a projective equivalence, by its combinatorial type.
+Let now $\ll$ be a line meeting $\pp_0$ normally.
+The configuration $\pp\de \pp_0+\ll$ admits two markings, corresponding to the two possible orders on the set $\cc\cap \ll$.
+The two marked configurations are projectively equivalent if and only if those two points lie in the same orbit of $\Aut(\P^2,\pp)$: this happens if and only if the pair $(\P^2,\pp_0)$ admits an involution fixing $\ll$. \end{ex}

+We say that a configuration $\pp$ is \emph{realized} over a number field $\kk$ if in some coordinates of $\P^2$, the equation defining $\pp$ has coefficients in $\kk$; and all singular points of $\pp$ have coordinates in $\kk$.
+In Example \ref{ex:triangle}, the configuration $\pp_0$ is realized over $\Q$: to see this, one can use e.g.\ coordinates shown in Figure \ref{fig:coordinates} below.
+If in these coordinates the equation of $\ll$ has rational coefficients, too, then the configuration $\pp_0+\ll$ is realized over a minimal extension $\kk$ of $\Q$ containing coordinates of the points in $\cc\cap \ll$.
+In case $\kk\neq \Q$, the field $\kk$ is a quadratic extension of $\Q$, and the points in $\cc\cap \ll$ are conjugate by $\Aut_{\Q}(\kk)$.